MithunDataPro/Data-Engineer-Repo/Big Data/Data Governance & Data Quality Tools/README.md

-# Data Governance & Data Quality Tools:
+# Data Governance & Data Quality Tools:-

 ## 1. Ataccama:
 **Ataccama** is a specialized platform that provides Data Governance and Data Quality solutions.
 It automates the discovery of data quality issues, creates rules to ensure data accuracy, and monitors data observability across various data sources.
 It also supports real-time integration with cloud platforms, enabling businesses to implement data governance policies efficiently.